Henri-Bruno de Coincy, owner of Belle Brise since 1992

 Belle-Brise is situated in the south-western corner of Pomerol, just under one kilometer from Libourne center and a few hundred meters from the railway (train Bordeaux-Paris).
 Tiny vineyard in the backyard of the garden!

-The soil at Belle Brise is just exceptional - small pebbles and gravel on the surface, 1 m deep layer of clay mixed with "crasse de fer" at the top of the chalk layer in the underground.
+The soil at Belle Brise is just exceptional - small pebbles and gravel on the surface, 1 meter-deep layer of clay mixed with "crasse de fer" at the top of the chalk layer in the underground.
 These soil conditions are very atypical and quite remarkable for this part of the district, a section of Réne and Toulifaut on the western side of the N89 road dividing Pomerol in two, where you usually find much sand on the surface and very little of "crasse de fer" in the subsoil.
 There are 2 ha of 80% Merlot and 20% Cabernet Franc, and the average age of vines is 35 years.
-A good portion of vines in the vineyard has over 100 years.
+A good portion of vines in the vineyard are over 100 years old.

 When I arrived at Belle-Brise in May 1996, Henri-Bruno de Coincy, a well-dressed and very energetic gentleman, welcomed me.
 He is a former bank employee (Banque de Suez in Paris) and bought this property at the beginning of 1991.
-Belle-Brise is surrounded by a wall and "contains" an extremely well-trimmed vineyard, 80-100 years old rose bushes by the entrance and a cozy house with a vinification cellar nearby.
+Belle-Brise is surrounded by a wall and "contains" an extremely well-trimmed vineyard, 80-100-year-old rose bushes by the entrance, and a cozy house with a vinification cellar nearby.

 Henri-Bruno de Coincy is a very passionate wine grower, and his way of making wine reminds me a lot of the genius-like Francois Mitjavile from Tertre Roteboeuf.
 After seeing the vineyard and favorable location, he bought Belle-Brise – after a tip from a good friend and under the nose of many foreign buyers.
 He did not know very much about making red wine.
 He's made Armagnac with his father since he was 16, but red wine is another story.
 He made a fresh start, and while working with the 1992 vintage, Philippe Giraud (Certan Giraud) visited him.
 The guest looked around the cellar and asked Bruno de Coincy: "What is going on here, what are you doing?", for there was no temperature control by the vats and no single thermometer in the cellar.
 Henri-Bruno de Coincy answered immediately: "I am making wine au naturel!".
 A wine merchant from Switzerland fell so deeply in love with 1992 Belle-Brise that he bought the entire production.